Maricode-40/panda-jumping-game-mayerfeld-final/README.md

 - Use html canvas tags to create a multi-layer page for the web app.

 - using JavaScript's ES6 and adding retro-syle to improve visuals.
+- add randomised obstacles for greater complexity

 # Collaborators
 - Maricode-40/ Marissa Rico Developer